yc4330/connect-to-census/README.md

 Identify the geospatial columns in your data.
 You may have addresses or latitude and longitude.
 In this assignment you will

+### Part 1: Geocoding your data and joining it with Census data

 1. In the `connect-to-census.ipynb` notebook, add code to:

     a. download your data